 I also previously reported that Cameron has pledged to leave the European Convention on Human Rights.
 Cameron has expressed a wish to break the formal link between British courts and the European Court of Human Rights.
 In future Britain’s courts will no longer be required to take into account rulings from the Court in Strasbourg.

 Observation of Human Rights distinguishes democratic leaders from dictators and despots.
 Human Rights are the bedrock of our democracy, they are universal, and are a reflection of a society’s and a governments’ recognition of the equal worth of every citizens’ life.
-But the government have an ideology that is founded on distinctly social Darwinist principles.
+But the government have an ideology that is founded on distinctly social Darwinist principles, and have systematically devalued the lives of historically marginalised social groups.
+Conservatives think that the lives of ordinary ‘others’ are cheap and disposable, because they see UK citizens as a means to their own ends, based on their own priorities and eugenic ideology.
+What matters to the Tories is how, as citizens, we contribute to enriching the already wealthy class by providing cheap labour.
+We are simply reduced to statistics and units of ‘economic stock’.

 These principles support economic neoliberalism and political conservatism.
 Class/social division is justified on the basis of “natural” inequalities among individuals, for the control of property is ludicrously claimed to be a correlate of superior and inherent moral attributes such as industriousness, temperance, and frugality.
 Attempts to reform society through state intervention, therefore, interfere with natural processes; unrestricted competition and defense of the status quo are in accord with biological selection, from this perspective.
 The poor are “unfit” and should not be supported and aided; in the struggle for existence, wealth is a sign of success.
 The Tories believe that some lives, therefore, “naturally” have much more value than others.